omrfrkcpr/bloggio/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU Public License.
 See [LICENSE.txt](https://github.com/omrfrkcpr/bloggio/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>